Taikoo Shing: Transportation

-The estate is served by MTR Tai Koo station of the Island line, as well as various bus lines, served by New World First Bus and the Kowloon Motor Bus to Shau Kei Wan, Admiralty, Sheung Wan, Tsim Sha Tsui and Jordan.
+The estate is served by MTR Tai Koo station of the Island line, as well as various bus lines, served by Citybus and the Kowloon Motor Bus to Shau Kei Wan, Admiralty, Sheung Wan, Tsim Sha Tsui and Jordan.

 As it is a private estate, all roads were owned by Swire Properties.
 However, most roads were returned to the Government except for those near Cityplaza.
 In practice, public traffic is generally allowed to pass freely, but admission may be denied.